 Italian trains are great

 In Britain, I’ve become accustomed to trains that are often delayed, very basic, and not air-conditioned.
 The long distance trains in Italy put the British ones to shame.
-Clean, modern, air-conditioned, and even entertainment screens, they are a great way to travel if you are travelling from place to place.
-I’ve used them travelling between Venice, Pisa, Florence, and Rome and had zero inconveniences.
+Italian trains are clean, modern, air-conditioned, and even entertainment screens.
+As a result, they are a great way to explore Italy if you are travelling from place to place.
+I’ve travelled between Venice, Pisa, Florence, and Rome by train and had zero inconveniences.

 Authentic Italian food can be harder to find than you may think